 She was widowed at the age of 27, as a mother to a 3-year-old daughter.
-The world was occupied by Napoleon’s wars, and importing goods from France was forbidden.
+Napoleon’s wars occupied the world, and importing goods from France was forbidden.
 But Barbe-Nicole Clicquot didn’t give up.

 When her husband died of typhus in 1805, Barbe-Nicole came to her father-in-law with a proposal: she would run the family vineyard.

-Under Napoleon’s rule in those years, women were forbidden to own a business or earn money – except for widows, who could inherent their husband’s money and businesses.
+Under Napoleon’s rule in those years, women were forbidden to own a business or earn money – except for widows, who could inherit their husbands’ money and businesses.

 Indeed, her proposal was widely criticized by those in the company who viewed themselves as the natural successors.

 But in stark contrast to the business logic of the time – her father-in-law agreed, on one condition: she would first go and do an internship in one of the surrounding vineyards so that he could see if she, as a woman, could run a vineyard at all.

 Barbe-Nicole agreed.
 She sold all the other family businesses, rolled up her sleeves (contrary to all societal expectations of a woman of her status), and learned all that she could about the world of wine.

 She soon became the first woman in the world to run a vineyard.

 The beginning was a difficult one.
 The world was in the midst of Napoleon’s wars, and many countries imposed an embargo on imports of goods from France.